Sean Hannity’s Trump Interview Confession Could Lead To A Subpoena: ‘I Look Forward To His Testimony’

 — Aaron Rupar (@atrupar) March 1, 2019

 Journalists have also called for Hannity to be handed a subpoena following his bizarre comment.
-Judd Legum of Think Progress called on the House Judiciary Committee to have Hannity testified.
+Via Twitter, Judd Legum of Think Progress called on the House Judiciary Committee to have Hannity testified.

 The Fox News host might inadvertently have landed himself in big trouble with the confession during Trump’s interview, where he also asked the president about whether or not Kim Jong-un had agreed to a deal.
 Trump said that the North Korean leader only wanted to de-nuke certain areas, which was not acceptable to the United States and thus no deal was reached.